eminisrafil/RubbishAPIs/Rubbish-Integrations/Rubbish - Zapier Itegration with Salesforce.md

-# Rubbish API Integration with Google Sheets via Zapier
+# Rubbish API Integration with Salesforce via Zapier

 Welcome to the guide on how to integrate Rubbish's "Get all Issues" route with Salesforce using Zapier.
 This step-by-step tutorial will help you automatically populate Salesforce CRM with opportunities, or any salesforce object, from the Rubbish app.
 Customize the details in your CRM with your preferred data, and the Rubbish API will fill each associated field automatically.